LetsDuck2210/Weihnachten/README.md

 Available settings are:

-- pins for button and rgbleds
+- pins for buttons and rgbleds

 - rgbleds (not tested with more or less than 3 rgbleds)